-- a. the procedures applied in preparing the report - b. the objective and structure of the remuneration policy - c. remuneration of directors for their membership of the Board - d. the remuneration of executive directors for performance of executive and managerial duties - structure of the remuneration - basic conditions of executive director contracts.
+- a.
+The procedures applied in preparing the report - b.
+The objective and structure of the remuneration policy - c.
+Remuneration of directors for their membership of the Board of Directors - d.
+The remuneration of executive directors for performance of executive and managerial duties - Remuneration structure - Basic conditions of executive director contracts.